GRoncador/GRoncador/README.md

 💻 Check out my latest projects...

-[Here](https://github.com/GRoncador?tab=repositories) are some of the software development and data science projects I have developed in my free time to study and have fun.
-Enjoy!
+[Here](https://www.groncadorborges.com/?utm_source=github_bio&utm_medium=github) you will find more information about me and also check my latest data analysis projects I have developed.
+Enjoy, and don't forget to send me your feedback later!

 🎓 Education and Certifications...